Licensed Professional Counselor

 I'm a trauma specialist who helps those affected by complex trauma, dysfunctional families, and acute traumatic experiences achieve healing.

 6011 NE Oregon Street, suite 207

 Practicing Since: 2019

-IFS is an evidenced based therapy that uses "parts" of us to explore and resolve internal conflicts, depression, trauma, and anxiety.
-IFS and "ego state" therapy helps us to "get to know" all sides of ourselves, increase self-compassion, and value our natural protective strengths.
+IFS is an evidenced based therapy that explores the "parts" of us to explore and resolve internal conflicts, depression, trauma, and anxiety.
+Within this framework, we increase self-compassion and value our natural protective strengths.
 I am also trained in Trauma Informed Stabilization Treatment (TIST), an integrative approach that includes mindfulness-based cognitive therapy, IFS, and Sensorimotor Psychotherapy.